sedp-mis/base-api/README.md

  GET api/v1/posts/1129?relations[]=comments&rels_attrs[comments][]=id&rels_attrs[comments][]=text
  ```

-### `@index` (proposal only)
+### `@index`
 * For list of resources, it is recommended to have it paginated:
  ```
- GET api/v1/posts?page=1&rows=100
+ GET api/v1/posts?page=1&per_page=100
  ```
- This example shows that it is currently on the 1st page and showing 100 number of rows.
+ This example shows that it is currently on the 1st page and showing 100 records per page.
  Without `page` parameter, the list will default to all resources to be fetched.

  You may pass a `wrapper` parameter to wrap the list data within an object with pagination data.
 Example:
  ```